siouan/frontend-gradle-plugin/examples/full-stack-multi-projects/README.md

 ## Use case

-A root project composed of a java backend project, a frontend project based on NPM, and packaged together in a full-stack WAR artifact.
+A root project composed of a Java backend project, a frontend project based on NPM, and packaged together in a full-stack WAR artifact.

 ## Description